kiith-sa/ICE/README.rst

 style graphics written in the D programming language.

 ICE is still in very early development and might see large changes.
+Note that ICE requires OpenGL 2.1 to run; all modern PC graphics cards support this but some older netbook Intel integrated graphics do not.

 --------
 Gameplay